DelaDirty/RevShells/README.md

 # RevShells

 RevShell is a Python-based tool that was built to have a variety of shells all in one place.
 This project was created to be used in CTFs and OSCP in mind.
-This tool allow users to choose from a list of reverse shells such as bash, netcat, ncat, lua, powershell, ruby, perl, java, and python.
-RevShells can encode these shells with URL encoding and base64.
+This tool allows users to choose from a list of reverse shells such as bash, netcat, ncat, lua, powershell, ruby, perl, java, and python.
+RevShells can encode with URL and Base64 encoding.

 ## Usage
   `python3 revshells.py -h`